mtg-league/mtg_league_faq/index.md

  3. It’s really fun to play!

 # What’s a League?
 The Grubhub Magic League runs for 4 weeks where each participant is encouraged to play up to 3 matches.
-Prizes are given out for based on rank at the conclusion of the League.
+Prizes are given out based on participation, weekly results and rank at the conclusion of the League.
 It’s not a strict tournament (no brackets), so people can play according to their schedule and availability.
 Games are played during lunch and after work (not during work hours).

 # Do you have to already play Magic to participate?
 Nope!
 Newbies are more than welcome and the League includes a training session and plenty of support.
 Veteran players love to teach newcomers!

 # Prizes?

-Prizes include various Magic sealed products ( booster packs, prebuilt “Commander” decks, etc).
+Prizes include various Magic sealed products (booster packs, etc).
 Prizes are given out for participation and based on record.

 ### Prize specifics: